Janet-Mina/British_Airways/README.md

 ---
 ### Recommendations
 - A lower fuel_efficiency value indicates better performance because it shows less fuel is needed to travel a long distance.
-Therefore, Mitsubishi having the less value fuel_efficiency value of *0.021* is considered to be the best fuel_efficient aircraft and should be used.
+Therefore, Mitsubishi having the least average fuel_efficiency value of *0.021* is considered to be the best fuel_efficient aircraft.
+However, Boeing aircrafts are fuel-efficient and should be used.

+- To improve fuel-efficiency, the use of aircraft from manufacturers with the best fuel-efficiency should be used on high demand routes.
+Also, investments should be made on newer fuel-efficient aircrafts like Boeing 77W and older less fuel-efficient aircraft like Airbus 332 should be phased out to improve over all fleet fuel-efficiency.

+- To improve the baggage revenue for other months and cities, baggage fees should be optimized by offering bundled packages to passengers that includes baggage fees with other services like seat selection and inflight meals.
+Additionally, implement competitive pricing strategies for flights to these cities to attract more passengers.

+- To address the issue of high flight cancellation in April particularly in London, analyse the root cause of cancellation by examining issues like maintenance schedule and aircraft availability to alleviate the causes of cancellations.
+Also, schedule preventive maintenance of aircrafts in months that are known to have low demand in other to minimize disruptions during peak travel periods.

+-